numfocus/gsoc/2017/ideas-list-matplotlib.md

 ### Open Source Development Experience

-Competence with python and OO design is required.
+Competence with Python and OO design is required.
 Experience with the current normalization and color mapping tools in Matplotlib would be beneficial.